 Traditional spring mattresses leave your lower back unsupported.
 You’ll be able to feel a gap between your lower back and the mattress when you’re lying down.

 Memory foam offers full body support, including your lower back.
 The memory foam moulds to your contours, providing optimal support from head to toe.
+You can also choose between a soft, medium firm or firm mattress to tailor the level of support to your requirements.

 Traditional spring mattresses often become noisy after a while, with the coils squeaking and creaking every time you move.
 No one likes to be woken up by squeaking coils now, do they.